Darwish-md/State-Exam-2023/Topic 8 (b)/Topic 8 (b).md

 While MRTG is most often used to collect data from router interfaces, it can also collect traffic data from switches or servers.
 In this way, you can monitor the bandwidth use of a particular machine.
 In fact, MRTG can be configured to collect any statistical data that a device makes available via SNMP.

+MRTG was created in 1995, and could be summarized as in the following:

 - Purpose: (Monitor and detect)
   - Monitor traffic patterns of multiple networks simultaneously.
   - Detect abnormal traffic loads quickly during crisis situations or network troubleshooting.